 These are materials with highly dispersive clays.

-- minimise water stored above natural surface;
+- minimising water stored above the natural surface

-- compact well and thoroughly;
+- to compact well and thoroughly

-- recommended batter grades must be adhered to;
+- adhering to recommended batter grades

 Flocculated (aggregated) materials

 Where the clay is strongly flocculated it is hard to effect a seal.
 Pores tend to remain stable and open to the passage of water.

 Such materials need to be compacted slightly wet of optimum.
 A vibrating roller is likely to be more useful that a static roller.